How rates are calculated

 All properties within the Hobart municipal area are valued by the Valuer-General to determine the land value, capital value and assessed annual value.

-- Assessed annual value (AAV) – the estimated yearly rental value of the property.
+- Assessed annual value (AAV) is the estimated yearly rental value of the property.

-- Land value – the value of the property excluding all visible improvements such as buildings, structure, fixtures, roads, etc.
+- Land value is the value of the property excluding all visible improvements such as buildings, structure and fixtures.

-- Capital value – the total value of the property, including the land value.
+- Capital value is the total value of the property, including the land value.